ispeters/async_scope/asyncscope.md

   1. copy the association from the source into the destination _`nest-sender`_
      - if the copied association is engaged then copy the wrapped sender from the source into the destination _`nest-sender`_; the destination is associated
-     - otherwise, the destination is unassociate
+     - otherwise, the destination is unassociated

 When _`nest-sender`_ has a copy constructor, it provides the Strong Exception Guarantee.